mlanojan10/Group-2---MTRX2700_CLab-1-/README.md

     __enable_irq();  // Re-enable global interrupts
 }
 ```
-It also configured the Nested Vevotred Interrupt Controller to set priority to the interrupt and enable its function.
+It also configured the Nested Vectored Interrupt Controller to set priority to the interrupt and enable its function.

 When the button is pressed, the hardware triggers EXTI line 0, causing the EXTI0_IRQHandler() interrupt service routine (ISR) to execute.
 Inside this ISR, the program first checks if the function pointer on_button_press is non-null.
 ```